To build your own Itinerary, click

 From Thornton, travel towards Haworth.
 The journey itself is dramatic, with views of the Pennines and the old Great Northern Railway route, where tall viaducts cut across the valleys and add to the sense of Brontë‑style scenery.

 In Haworth, the highlight is the Brontë Parsonage Museum, the family home where Emily, Charlotte, and Anne wrote their famous novels.
 The village has plenty of character: stroll down the cobbled Main Street, full of cafés, pubs, and independent shops.
-Haworth also has a modern edge — Wave of Nostalgia celebrates strong women, LGBTQ+ voices, and conservation, while the Cabinet of Curiosities offers quirky objects and stories that spark imagination.
+Among them, Wave of Nostalgia celebrates strong women, LGBTQ+ voices, and conservation, while the Cabinet of Curiosities offers quirky objects and stories that spark imagination.
 Together, they add a fresh twist to the village’s literary heritage.
 You can also stop at St Michael and All Angels Church, where Brontë memorials are found.

-Nearby in Keighley, you can visit Cliffe Castle Museum and NT East Riddlesden Hall.
-These places bring a Gothic atmosphere and Brontë connections.
-Film versions of Wuthering Heights have even used East Riddlesden Hall and Haworth’s cobbles to capture that sweeping, cinematic feel.
+Nearby in Keighley, you can visit Cliffe Castle Museum and NT East Riddlesden Hall, both rich in Gothic atmosphere and Brontë connections.
+East Riddlesden Hall — along with Haworth’s cobbled streets — has even featured in film versions of Wuthering Heights, capturing that sweeping, cinematic feel.

 Brontë Country is alive with festivals and culture.
 You can take a trip on the Keighley & Worth Valley Railway (KWVR) for heritage rides and seasonal specials.
 In autumn, the Brontë Women’s Writing event celebrates diverse voices.
 Haworth hosts a lively Steampunk Weekend, where dressing up is part of the fun, and at Christmas the village glows with festive lights.
 The Brontë Parsonage Museum offers year‑round exhibitions and events, giving visitors a chance to step inside the Brontës’ former home and explore their remarkable legacy.
 You can also join the Haunted Haworth Ghost Tours, which bring the village’s eerie tales and Gothic atmosphere to life.
 Each experience adds a modern layer to your escape, keeping Brontë’s spirit alive in new ways.